Solid Fuel Burning Project

 monitor with a solar panel.

-For indoor monitoring, the sensor will come as a standalone unit with a 3-pin household plug connection.
-A mount will also be provided to allow for appropriate and discrete installation.
+For indoor monitoring, the sensor is a standalone unit with a 3-pin household plug connection.
+A mount is provided to allow for appropriate and discrete installation.

 Help with completing this survey

-Before starting the survey, please read the privacy policy and the competition rules.
+Before starting the survey, please read the privacy policy.

 Questions marked with an asterisk * are mandatory, so must be completed in order to submit your responses.